7 Symptoms Of Poor Gut Health And What You Can Do About Them

-If you implement these points and still strain to have a daily bowel movement, then consider counterclockwise abdominal massage.
-Many of us carry a lot of tension in our abdominal muscles and connective tissues which slows things down.
-Belly massages done at home can really loosen things up and allow easier flow through the gut.
+If you implement these points and still strain to have a daily bowel movement, consider counterclockwise abdominal massage.
+Many of us carry a lot of tension in our abdominal muscles, and connective tissues slow things down.
+Belly massages done at home can loosen things up and allow easier flow through the gut.

-(Ad) If necessary, an herbal laxative such as Herbal Power Flush can provide temporary relief for constipation.
+(Ad) If necessary, an herbal laxative such as Herbal Power Flush can temporarily relieve bowel irregularities.

-The last area to check as a cause of constipation would be pathogens and parasites and typically involve more sophisticated testing.
+The last area to check as a cause of irregular bowel movement would be pathogens and parasites, typically involving more sophisticated testing.
 Herbal Parasite Guardian and Biome Breakthrough may be helpful for these.
 However, you should speak to a Functional or Naturopathic medicine physician to get tested.

 3. Bloating After Meals

-Bloating is an uncomfortable and classic sign that your gut health could use some support.
-Whether it’s from gas production, inflammation, constipation, or a combination of them all, you should pay attention to it.
+Bloating is an uncomfortable and classic sign that your gut health could use support.
+You should pay attention to it, whether from gas production, poor inflammatory response, irregular bowel movement, or a combination.

-Extreme bloating after meals can indicate Small Intestinal Bacterial Overgrowth (SIBO), which is something you can get tested for with a functional medicine doctor.
-If you do test positive for SIBO, then a specific protocol to kill off and rebalance intestinal bacteria can provide relief.
+Extreme bloating after meals can indicate Small Intestinal Bacterial Overgrowth (SIBO), which you can get tested for with a functional medicine doctor.
+If you test positive for SIBO, a specific protocol to kill off and rebalance intestinal bacteria can provide relief.

-If you notice that it’s only certain foods that trigger your bloating, keep track of those to help identify patterns.
-Oftentimes it’s certain fermentable fibers and starches or food additives and binders that are triggers of bloating.
+If you notice that only certain foods trigger your bloating, keep track of those to help identify patterns.
+Certain fermentable fibers, starches, food additives, and binders are often bloating triggers.